bold-desk/chat-sdk/README.md

 ## ⚙️ Getting Started

-To set up the SDK in your BoldDesk environment, follow the step-by-step guide here:
+To set up the SDK in your mobile app, follow the step-by-step guides below:
 👉 [How to Configure Android Chat SDK in BoldDesk](https://support.bolddesk.com/kb/article/22169)

 👉 [How to Configure IOS Chat SDK in BoldDesk](https://support.bolddesk.com/kb/article/22170)